-- When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goal-posts, having last been played or touched by a member of the defending team, a corner kick shall be awarded to the attacking team. - The corner kick shall be taken from within the corner arc nearest to where the ball crossed the goal line.
+- When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goalposts, having last been played or touched by a member of the defending team, a corner kick shall be awarded to the attacking team. - The corner kick shall be taken from within the corner arc nearest to where the ball crossed the goal line.
 All opponents shall be not less than 6 yards (5.5M) from the ball until it has been kicked.
 The ball is in play when it is kicked and moves. - If the player taking the corner kick plays or touches the ball a second time before it has been played or touched by another player, a free kick shall be awarded to the opposing team. - A goal may be scored directly from a corner kick. - Substitutions may be made on a dead ball.
 When one team makes a substitution, the other team must be given an opportunity to substitute as well.
-Players entering the game must report to the scorer's table and be beckoned into the game by the referee. - One 60-second timeout is allowed per team per game.
-When a timeout is called, the clock will be stopped.
-A player injury timeout may be called by the referee.
-The referee may stop the clock at his/her discretion and is advised to do so at any time.
-For example, allowing the clock to run when the ball bounces well out of play gives one team an unfair advantage.
-Consequently, the clock should be stopped.
+Players entering the game must report to the scorer's table and be beckoned into the game by the referee.